Job Market Paper

 Competition and Gender in the Lab vs Field: Experiments from off-grid Renewable Energy Entrepreneurs in Rural Rwanda (2021).
 Journal of Behavioral and Experimental Economics.
 Volume 91, April 2021.
 (With R Klege, M Visser, M Barron).

-Practitioner Publications
+Other Publications

 A Smarter Way to Design Business Strategies to Serve the Poor.
 (2023).
 INSEAD Knowledge.
 With BS Uppari, S Netessine, I Popescu.